 Seattle, WA 98121

-James Madden is senior program director in Enterprise Community Partners’ Seattle office.
+James Madden is senior director in Enterprise Community Partners’ Seattle office.
 He oversees the Home and Hope initiative to transform underutilized public properties into affordable housing and early learning centers.
 James also manages capacity building grants and the Regional Equitable Development Initiative Fund acquisition loans to support transit-oriented development.

 James’ career in this sector is informed by a childhood spent in affordable housing in Randolph, Mass.
 He relocated to Seattle in 2016 from Boston, where he worked as a real estate project manager at The Community Builders, Inc. (TCB), the nation’s largest nonprofit, urban, mixed-income housing developer.
 At TCB, James oversaw a diversity of development including low-income, middle-income and market rate; new construction and preservation; rental, homeownership and retail.
 James was also responsible for writing and managing major federal grants for TCB including Choice Neighborhoods, Sustainable Communities and the Neighborhood Stabilization Program.